lemunozm/lancat/README.md

 It has two main modes.
 First of them is to send to the LAN, and the second one is to listen from the LAN.

 ## To the LAN
-For writing data to the LAN, run:
+To send data to the LAN, run:
 ```
 $ lancat
 hello lan